UstadMobile/UstadMobile/CODING-STYLE.md

 If a section of code is following a particular official reference (e.g. Android, Kotlin, API specification), that is important to verifying that the code is correct, sensible, etc. then cite the reference in comments.

+#### Don't consume (hide) exceptions

+If a function's signature is doSomething, when something cannot be done as expected, it _should_ throw an exception.
+The exception should be caught and explicitly handled where appropriate (e.g. in the viewmodel to show that an operation failed, retry logic, etc).
+Just printing/logging an exception hides it, leading to subsequent code running when it probably shoudln't.
+Logging _and_ rethrowing can be a good idea.

 ## Use of AI tools